MoneySavingExpert.com homepage

 Take notes as fully as you can, including the name of the recovery firm, times and dates.
 Then contact the firm to find out how it plans to rectify it.

 • What if it doesn't repair the damage?
 If you aren't happy with the way it's dealt with the incident, it's time to submit a written complaint.
-The formal procedure for this will be set out in your policy terms and conditions – these will have been sent to you but if you can't find them, just ask for another copy.
+The formal procedure for this will be set out in your policy terms and conditions – these will have been sent to you, but if you can't find them, just ask for another copy.

 If you're unlucky enough to break down while your pets are with you, you'll still be able to receive roadside assistance.
 But transporting Fido and Tiddles is at the discretion of your insurer.

-RAC says it'll always attend vehicles carrying pets, but will decide on a case-by-case basis whether it's safe for the pets to travel in the recovery vehicle, or your vehicle if it's being towed.
+The RAC says it'll always attend vehicles carrying pets, but will decide on a case-by-case basis whether it's safe for the pets to travel in the recovery vehicle, or your vehicle if it's being towed.

 The recovery driver has discretion over whether the pet can travel in the vehicle.
 However, pets are usually allowed to travel with the recovery driver unless they are distressed or vicious, or the driver has allergies.
 Unless there's a safety risk, guide dogs will always travel with their owners.